YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This may sound less dramatic than a lifetime guarantee, but it is more useful.
 Hair transplantation needs clear planning more than dramatic wording.

-A hair transplant guarantee should never make the decision for you.
+A hair transplant guarantee must never make the decision for you.
 It can be a supporting detail, but only after the surgeon, plan, donor management, hairline design, surgical roles, aftercare, realistic expectations, and the guarantee terms are clear.

 If a guarantee makes you stop asking questions, it is dangerous.
 If it helps you ask more precise questions and understand the clinic’s responsibility, it can be useful.